Steven Develops Icon

 gRPC

-Initially developed by Google, gRPC is an open-source communication framework.
-It’s built on HTTP/2, uses Protocol Buffers for messaging, and comes loaded with features like authentication and load balancing.
+Initially developed by Google, gRPC is an open-source communication framework built on HTTP/2.
+It uses Protocol Buffers for messaging and includes built-in features such as authentication and load balancing.

 RESTful APIs